exasol/hive-virtual-schema/doc/user_guide/hive_user_guide.md

 This is required since the Virtual Schema runs in a sandboxed container that does not have an access to the host operating system's files.

-Next, we add the JDBC connection URL to the `TO` part of the connection string.
+Next, we add the JDBC connection URL to the `TO` part of the connection object.

 #### Using Thrift protocol with Kerberos